Drag and drop functionality is a cornerstone of modern, intuitive web applications. For developers using React, the react-beautiful-dnd

 react-beautiful-dnd

 is a library that enables developers to create accessible and beautiful drag-and-drop interfaces within React applications.
 Its primary use case is to allow users to reorder items in a list or move them between different lists.
 The library is known for its high-level features and capabilities that simplify the development process.
+If you care about accessible UX, our guide to the Laws of UX pairs well with this section.

 In 2022, Atlassian announced that it would no longer be actively maintaining react-beautiful-dnd